 In addition to her teaching and research, she serves as editor of Eighteenth-Century Fiction, winner of the 2017 CELJ Voyager Award.
 She has edited special issues of ECF on “Exoticism & Cosmopolitanism” (Fall 2012) and “The Senses of Humour” (Summer 2014, co-edited with Patrick Coleman [Dept. of French & Francophone Studies, UCLA]).

-The recipient of a SSHRC Insight Grant, Gena is currently writing a new book, A Funny Thing, which argues for the emergence of politically relevant forms of “funniness” in eighteenth-century literature, aesthetics, and subjectivity.
-She is also co-editing a 2-part special issue of ECF on “Material Fictions” with Michael Yonan (Dept. of Art History and Archaeology, U of Missouri), to be published in late 2018 and early 2019.
+The recipient of a SSHRC Insight Grant, Gena is currently writing two new books.
+A Funny Thing: The Exotic Detail in Eighteenth-Century Culture argues for the emergence of politically relevant forms of “funniness” in eighteenth-century literature, aesthetics, and subjectivity.
+Disgust and Its Others in the Long Eighteenth Century examines the political mobilization of disgust in eighteenth-century literature and art, to argue that while the culture’s “grotesque” thinking about sexuality and social status generates promising new forms of both public and private feeling, its reconsolidation of disgust around racial difference distributes emergent political possibilities unevenly across racialized subjects.
+Gena is also co-editing a 2-part special issue of ECF on “Material Fictions” with Michael Yonan (Dept. of Art History and Archaeology, U of Missouri), to be published in late 2018 and early 2019.

 A Taste for China: English Subjectivity and the Prehistory of Orientalism.
 New York: Oxford University Press, 2013.
 Paperback edition, 2018.